barelyknown/time_clock/README.md

 **Things you may like about this library:**

-- No dependencies.
+- Works with any kind of `Time`, including mixed types.
 - Extremely simple codebase.
-Only 80 lines of code.
+Less than 100 lines of code.
-- Works with any kind of `Time`, including mixed types.
 - Easy to customize with totally custom business calendars.
+- No dependencies.
+- 100% test coverage.
 - [![Code Climate](https://codeclimate.com/repos/5214185789af7e04ce021d7b/badges/ebf8537627c6cc30178c/gpa.png)](https://codeclimate.com/repos/5214185789af7e04ce021d7b/feed)

 ## Configuration